-Steven O’Neil and Perry Rowe, both third-year students, were lucky enough to gain internships, whilst 20 second year students had the opportunity to visit and speak with associate partner, Jason Ching.
-Jason is an alumni of the Graphic Design course at AUB and has been at Pentagram for twenty years.
+Steven O’Neil and Perry Rowe, both third-year students, were lucky enough to gain internships, whilst 20 second-year students had the opportunity to visit and speak with associate partner, Jason Ching.
+Jason is an alumnus of the Graphic Design course at AUB and has been at Pentagram for twenty years.

 Steven talks about his experience: “Not what I expected.
-When myself and Perry were given the chance to gain work experience at Pentagram we built up a lot of expectations about what the prestigious and award-winning Pentagram studio might be like.
-It’s not until you walk in the door however, that you realise that unlike any other studio, Pentagram is made up of a diverse range of hard-working and extremely friendly individuals.
+When Perry and I were given the chance to gain work experience at Pentagram we built up a lot of expectations about what the prestigious and award-winning Pentagram studio might be like.
+It’s not until you walk in the door however, that you realise that unlike any other studio, Pentagram is made up of a diverse range of hardworking and extremely friendly individuals.

 The structure of Pentagram is ideal.
 The London studio caters to over 10 partners and their incredible creative teams.
 Being in a space where the output of design is so diverse opens your eyes to the volume of work created by Pentagram.
 The mix of product, architectural and graphic designers creates a very motivating environment to work in.

 In terms of my experience at Pentagram, the only thing I can fault is that it wasn’t long enough.
 I was able to jump in at the deep end and immediately get on with design and research that was presented to different clients each week.
 Overall the experience has been an integral opportunity to furthering my progression as a designer and I look forward to a future of more.

 Special thanks to Jason Ching, Harry Pearce and the cooks in the kitchen!”